MeanPug/django-gsheets/README.md

 ## Management Commands
 If you don't want to manually sync data to and from models to gsheets, `django-gsheets` ships with a handy management command that automatically discovers all models mixing in one of `SheetPullableMixin`, `SheetPushableMixin`, or `SheetSyncableMixin` and runs the appropriate sync command.
 To execute, simply run `python manage.py syncgsheets`.

+## Known Limitations

+* No support for Related fields